adrianlarion/wizardly-tips-vim/main.md

 ###### On the fly computations
 * You're deeply immersed into writting some cool code for your amazing program.
 Suddenly you have a hankering for some on the fly computations.
 You want to ... no, you **need** to calculate 42 multiplied by 42.
-Well sh*t.
+Well damn.
 You have to stop your editing, pull up the calculator, do the calculations, copy them, go back to editing, and paste them.
 PHEW!!!
 - Too much work.
 - Here's a simpler solution.
 While in Insert mode press `<C-r>=`.
 You will see an equal sign appearing in the bottom of the window.
 Enter your math formula - eg: `42*42` and press enter.
 The result will be magically inserted before cursor while still keeping you in insert mode. (the result is 1764 if you were curious).
 - Note of warning, certain operations such as `2^10` or `2**10` which you would expect to raise 2 to power of 10 don't work in that syntax.
 You'll have to use function instead, the `pow(2,10)` will raise 2 to power of 10.